krishna-devel/uproject/kdtree/README.md

     root@79e81de5fe76:/kdtree/build#
     ```

+  ### Test project
-  2. For testing I have a bunch of unit and integration tests.
+  For testing I have a bunch of unit and integration tests.
 The integration tests run the code against some
   datasets I generated to evaluate implementation.
 Some of these integration tests take few minutes to run so they have been
   commented out by default.
 The following command runs the tests after the project has been built.

   ```
+  root@79e81de5fe76:/# cd /kdtree/build
   root@79e81de5fe76:/kdtree/build# ./tests/basic_tests/runTests

   Running main() from gtest_main.cc